ricketytoc/tp/docs/DeveloperGuide.md

 ### Editing an employee

-1. Editing an employee in the displayed list of employees.
+1. Editing an employee in the displayed list of employees

     1. Prerequisites: List all employees using the `list` command.
 At least one employee in the list.